 I’m a huge fan of Armaforce and Andro NK by Bioceuticals/Metagenics respectively, and Mediherb immune mixes tailored to what’s going on, that the local health shop naturopath mixes for us when the occasion hits.
 We also have Inner Defense capsules from Young Living as well as the awesome Echinacea Thuja complex from Weleda.
 All herbal power products to keep us strong and minimise symptoms.

 Before I sign off though, something not quite in the ‘herb’ kingdom but absolutely worth popping into a post on immune boosting, is a mushroom extract.
 Not just any extract, this is Lion’s Mane mushroom extract.
 I was shocked to learn recently when doing a little digging, that almost all medicinal mushrooms sold in Australia are coming from China.
-Whilst they claim to be heavy metal tested and safe for consumption – one thing Justin, a guy who has experience sourcing and selling super foods for over 8 years, is that you can’t trust what comes out of China.
+Whilst they claim to be heavy metal tested and safe for consumption – one thing Justin, a guy who has experience sourcing and selling superfoods for over 8 years, is that you need to be discerning with products you source from China.
 With stories from food technologists I’ve interviewed over the years sharing that fine metal particles were in powdered soups and dangerous arsenic levels in seaweeds, salts and rices, I tend to agree.
-There have even been studies that have shown mushroom extracts from China containing dangerously high levels of lead and other toxins and often we don’t even realise we have high quality options grown right here – when it comes to Lion’s Mane, we have some in rural Victoria.
-A caveat is you’ll often pay a little more, but I’d rather use a smaller amount of a high quality product than any amount of something contaminated with lead, right?
+There have even been studies that have shown mushroom extracts from China containing dangerously high levels of lead and other toxins and often we don’t even realise we have high-quality options grown right here – when it comes to Lion’s Mane, we have some in rural Victoria.
+A caveat is you’ll often pay a little more, but I’d rather use a smaller amount of a high-quality product than any amount of something contaminated with lead, right?
 I got to know Lion’s Mane going through CIRS, given the evidence of brain support, but it turns out it’s also excellent support for the immune system.
-So, if you’re a medicinal mushroom fan, the Lions Mane from Forest Super Foods is 100% Australian and grown in the Yarra Valley, Victoria and you can order it HERE.
+So, if you’re a medicinal mushroom fan, the Lion’s Mane from Forest Super Foods is 100% Australian and grown in the Yarra Valley, Victoria and you can order it HERE.

 So there we have it, nature once again has provided the goods for us to thrive, not just survive in the colder months.
 Have you got any winning concoctions that get you through a nasty cold?
 I’d love to hear them!